I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 Shaking it a bit, he suddenly fell towards me, the other half fully exposed.

-Revlexively taking a few steps back, my face distorting in horror and disgust for a moment.
+Reflexively taking a few steps back, my face distorting in horror and disgust for a moment.

 It was a truly gruesome sight.

-This made me feel a cold shudder; this wasn't uncommon for her colleagues, and still, it felt strange.
+This made me feel a cold shudder.
+This wasn't uncommon for her colleagues, and still, it felt strange.

 Was this a defense mechanism?